Eschatologue/CM_wiki/docs/spells/5th-level.md

 A creature that ends its turn in the wall's area takes 4d8 radiant damage.

-Until the spell ends, you can use an action to launch a beam of radiance from the wall at one creature you can see within 60 feet of it.
+Until the spell ends, you can use an :rsc-action: **Action** to launch a beam of radiance from the wall at one creature you can see within 60 feet of it.
 Make a ranged spell attack.
 On a hit, the target takes 4d8 radiant damage.
 Whether you hit or miss, reduce the length of the wall by 10 feet.
 If the wall's length drops to 0 feet, the spell ends.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 6th level or higher, the damage increases by 1d8 for each slot level above 5th.